-Single mothers in Texas frequently need apartment rental assistance.
-Homelessness is a big problem with this most vulnerable population.
-You and your children should not have to live on the street.
+Single mothers in Texas frequently need financial support with rental housing.
+You and your children should not have to live on the street without shelter.

-The U.S. Department of Housing and Urban Development (HUD) offers two sets of government resources that help low-income families find affordable housing.5
+The U.S. Department of Housing and Urban Development (HUD) offers two resources that help low-income families find an affordable place to rent.

 - Subsidized apartments make it economically feasible for property owners to offer reduced rent to low-income tenants.
 Contact the leasing office of the building for details.

 - Housing Choice Voucher Program (Section 8) helps low-income families afford decent, safe, and sanitary rental housing in the private market.
-Contact the local Public Housing Agency for details.
+Contact your local public agency for details.